Late Winter Burnout: Why You Feel So Tired, Overwhelmed, and Short on Patience Right Now

 Therapy can help you make sense of what is happening, understand the deeper patterns underneath it, and begin responding to yourself in a way that actually helps.

-If this resonates, I offer virtual and phone therapy for adults across Ontario.
+If this resonates, I offer virtual and phone therapy.
 You’re welcome to book a free 15-minute consult to see whether working together feels like a good fit.

 Lynne Protain